The Only PCS Moving Checklist You Need: How To Maximize Your Move (and Your Savings)

 • Checklist of household items to be moved

-• Checklist of actions to complete before the move (change of address, arranging to ship your car, closing bank accounts, mail forwarding, doctor/vet appointments, etc.)
+• Military PCS checklist of actions to complete before the move (change of address, arranging to ship your car, closing bank accounts, mail forwarding, doctor/vet appointments, etc.)

 • Important documents like birth certificates, passports, medical records, etc.

-If you want to live on base, there may be a waitlist, so make sure to plan for alternative housing while you await your turn.
+If you want to live on base, there may be a waitlist, so be sure to look for temporary alternative housing while planning your PPM.

 Once you know where you’re going and how you want to get there, you’ll need to determine where you’re going to live.
 Depending on your new installation’s location, there are a variety of different housing options to choose from.
 Keep in mind that if you want to live on base, there may be a waitlist, so make sure to plan for alternative housing while you await your turn.
 Here’s an overview of some of the possible choices you have when it comes to new housing.